 John sighed again.
 "Climate change," he thought.
 "People tell me it isn't real, but I've seen the changes since I was a kid.
 Winters are way more severe than they used to be.
-We have more tornadoes, and floods, and severe weather than we ever have.
+We have more tornadoes, floods, and severe weather than we ever have.
 At the same time, we are in moderate to severe drought conditions a lot of the time.
 I'd like to ignore it, but the future of the farm may be at stake."

 He thought about the history of the farm.
 It is owned as a simple partnership by John Brown and his parents, Kent and Vicky.
-Kent and Vickey own another 500 acres that they rent to the farm.
-Kent and Vicky deeply love the farm, having built it from scratch, starting it when they were in their 20's.
+Kent and Vicky own another 500 acres that they rent to the farm.
+Kent and Vicky deeply love the farm, having built it from scratch, starting it when they were in their 20's with the dream of creating a self-sustainable farm that would support the family for generations.
+They have always tried to be leaders in the industry however John wishes they could explore more innovative practices so they can be more proactive as they look to the future.

 They've lived through three significant economic recessions and a head spinning amount of change in 35+ years running the farm.
 Kent and Vicky are nearing their 60's and just had the stark realization that they have virtually nothing put away for retirement.
 All their efforts and most of the farm profits have been plowed back into growing the farm to its current size and putting it on sound financial footing.